karl-cardenas-coding/mywhoop/docs/get-started-server-guide.md

     wget https://github.com/karl-cardenas-coding/mywhoop/releases/latest/download/mywhoop_darwin_x86_64.zip --output-document mywhoop.zip
     ```
 > [!NOTE]
-> <details><summary>Why not use Docker 🐳</summary><br>
+> <details><summary>🐳 Why not use Docker? </summary><br>
 >
 >
 >   Monitoring and managing Docker containers is not as trivial as using a   binary.
-If you are interested in using the MyWhoop Docker container with >  systemd, check out the [Running Docker Containers with Systemd](https://blog.container-solutions.com/running-docker-containers-with-systemd) to get an idea of how to use Docker containers with systemd.
+If you are interested in using the MyWhoop Docker container with systemd, check out the [Running Docker Containers with Systemd](https://blog.container-solutions.com/running-docker-containers-with-systemd) to get an idea of how to use Docker containers with systemd.
 > </details>

 3. Unzip the MyWhoop binary and move it to the `/usr/local/bin/` directory.